 You can click to choose from the list of recent commit messages.

 The controls in this section are located in the top-right part of the dialog, and contain the options that are specific for the version control system you are using.

-Use this drop-down list to select the author of the changes that you are going to commit.
+Use this list to select the author of the changes that you are going to commit.
 This may be useful when you are committing changes made by another person.

 Select this checkbox to replace the previous commit with the current changes (see Git Basics: Undoing Things for details).

 | Select this option if you want to sign off your commit, i.e. to certify that the changes you are about to check in have been made by you, or that you take the responsibility for the code in question. |

 When this option is enabled, the following line is automatically added at the end of the commit message: Signed off by: <username>

 Select this checkbox to keep the changed files locked after they are checked in.